Cutaneous myxoma

 A cutaneous myxoma, or superficial angiomyxoma, consists of a multilobulated myxoid mass containing stellate or spindled fibroblasts with pools of mucin forming cleft-like spaces.
 There is often a proliferation of blood vessels and an inflammatory infiltrate.
 Staining is positive for vimentin, negative for cytokeratin and desmin, and variable for CD34, Factor VIIIa, SMA, MSA and S-100.

 Clinically, it may present as solitary or multiple flesh-colored nodules on the face, trunk, or extremities.
 It may occur as part of the Carney complex, and is sometimes the first sign.
 Local recurrence is common.
+Cutaneous myxoma is diagnosed based on histopathological features.
+The differential diagnosis for cutaneous myxoma include alopecia areata, verrucous hamartoma, cyst, fibroma, glioma, hemangioma, lipoma, scar, and nevus sebaceous.
+Treatment involves complete surgical excision.

+Signs and symptoms

+Cutaneous myxoma appears as a little, slowly expanding dermal or subcutaneous lump that typically affects adults' heads and necks.
+Alopecic lesions have been reported, characterized by hair tufts overlaying the lesion or even hypertrichosis.
+Although usually painless, some people have reported experiencing discomfort or tenderness.
+A pedunculated lesion was reported.